Polish Citizenship Through Your Great-Grandparent

 Chain-breaker analysis per generation

-Each link is evaluated under the act in effect at the time of any potentially citizenship-affecting event (naturalization, military service, formal release).
+Each link is evaluated under the act in effect at the time of any potentially citizenship-affecting event (naturalization, marriage to a foreign citizen before 1951, or a formal permission to change citizenship).

 1920 Citizenship Act (1920 – Jan 18, 1951)